 Being obese I carried a lot of guilt and sadness because my Dad passed away when I was at my all-time high weight of 275 lbs.
 I know how much it hurt him to see me obese and so stripped of personal happiness.
 I mentioned to Dr. Heinberg how upset it made me that my Dad passed away seeing me at my absolute worst.
 She said something that helped relieve a lot of the burden of my feelings.
 She said, "Well Jen, why don't you view your weight loss journey as a tribute to your Dad?"
 In that moment I felt as if a huge weight had been lifted off my shoulders.
 To this date I dedicate certain miles of my trail runs to thinking about my Dad and I sometimes visualize him at the finish line of my races, cheering me on with the biggest smile on his face.

-Jen after her 25k trail run.
+my bariatric life Jen after her 25k trail run.

 MBL: Why was spirituality an important component of this work?

 Jen: Change, to me, requires being open to being guided and looking for the lessons and messages in that guidance.
 I was humble enough to admit I didn't have the personal strength to do it on my own.
 I spent so many years in my professional career as a marketer who looked at the possibility of what could be, so why couldn't I apply this same principle to my personal life?
 I went to Church once (sometimes twice) a week and went on silent retreats.
 I sat in silence for long periods of time in the woods of Minnesota to get in touch with myself and just, "be."
 It is amazing what silence can teach you if are willing to humble yourself and listen.

 MBL: Please tell us about the importance of your "joy board."